JonasComlita/CheapNut/README.md

 # CheapNut

-CheapNut is a comprehensive grocery price comparison and nutrition analysis tool.
-It allows users to search for products, compare prices across different grocery stores (starting with Trader Joe's), and view detailed nutritional information sourced from OpenFoodFacts.
+CheapNut is a comprehensive "Best Nutrition Per Dollar" analysis engine.
+It goes beyond simple price comparison by calculating the nutritional density of foods per dollar spent, helping users identify the most efficient ways to fuel their bodies.
+It also features a "Value Opportunity" calculator that compares fast food purchases against high-efficiency staples.

-## Features
+## Key Features

-- **Store Price Comparison:** Real-time web scraping to get current prices from major grocery chains.
+- **🏆 Best Value Leaderboard:**
+    - continuously updated ranking of foods with the highest Protein Per Dollar and Calories Per Dollar.
+    - Powered by a "Smart Pantry" engine that scrapes real-time prices for high-efficiency staples (Lentils, Frozen Veggies, Eggs, etc.).

+- **🍔 Value Opportunity Calculator:**
+    - Input a fast food item (e.g. "Big Mac") and see the "Opportunity Cost".
+    - Visualizes how much *more* nutrition (protein, volume, calories) you could have purchased for the same price using Smart Pantry staples.

+- **🛒 Multi-Store Scraping:**
+    - Real-time Selenium scrapers for Walmart, Safeway, Trader Joe's, and major fast food chains.
-- **Nutritional Info:** Automatic integration with OpenFoodFacts to provide calories, macronutrients (protein, carbs, fat), and vitamins for searched items.
+    - Automatic integration with OpenFoodFacts for nutritional data.

-- **Real-time Scraping:** Built using Selenium to handle dynamic store websites effectively.
-- **Modern Frontend:** Fast and responsive user interface built with React and Vite.
+- **📊 Data Visualization:**
+    - Interactive charts powered by `Recharts` to visualize value density and comparisons.

 ## Tech Stack

-- **Frontend:** React, Vite
+- **Frontend:** React, Vite, TailwindCSS, Recharts
-- **Backend:** Python
+- **Backend:** Python (FastAPI), SQLAlchemy, Selenium
-- **Scraping:** Selenium, Beautiful Soup (planned)
-- **Data Source:** OpenFoodFacts API
+- **Data Source:** OpenFoodFacts API, Direct Store Scraping

 ## Getting Started

 ### Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v18+)
-- Python (v3.8 or higher)
+- Python (v3.10+)
 - Chrome/Chromium (for Selenium scraping)

 ### Installation